StakedChain/komodo-explorers-install/README.md

 - Clone staked repo
 - Run `buildkomodo.sh` from staked repo.
 - Clone this repo
-- Run ./install-explorers.sh
+- Run `./install-explorers.sh`
 - Run `./startall.sh noconfig`
 - Run `./start-explorers.sh`
+- Run `./ufwports.sh > ufwrules.sh`
+- Run `chmod +x ufwrules.sh`
+- Run `./ufwrules.sh`

 That should do it.
 You will have all coins running.
-Further setup needed for cross chain links and URL's, instrutions wil follow development of these.
+Further setup needed for cross chain links and URL's, instrutions will follow development of these.

 ### Notes